daniel-crown/daniel-crown.github.io/research.md

 Crown, Daniel, Alessandra Faggian, and Jonathan Corcoran.
 "High-Skilled Immigration and the Skill Composition of Native Workers" *Revisions Requested*

-Chen, Joyce, Daniel Crown.
-“The Gender Wage Gap in Academia: Evidence from The Ohio State University”. *Revisions Requested*

 ### Work in Progress:
 “The Personality Traits of Interregional Migrants”